Vitača

 Vitača (Витача) was Queen consort of Bosnia as the first wife of King Stephen Ostoja of Bosnia.

 Vitača married Ostoja, the illegitimate son of King Tvrtko I of Bosnia, before his accession to the throne of Bosnia.
 Ostoja was a member of the Bosnian Church and Vitača was most likely a member of that church as well.
 It is unknown whether they had any children.

 Vitača became queen when her husband was elected to succeed Jelena Gruba in 1399.
+Vitača, however, was not related to the powerful nobility of Bosnia - in fact, she may have been a commoner.
+Ostoja divorced her, either by his own choice, or due to the pressure to make a useful political marriage.
+He was able to do this because, unlike Roman Catholic churches, the Bosnian Church permitted divorce.

-Vitača, however, was not related to the powerful nobility of Bosnia.
-Ostoja was forced to leave her, which was not hard to do because the Bosnian Church allowed divorce.
-The Ragusans referred to her as the repudiated wife of the King of Bosnia in September 1399; they kept correspondence with the ex-queen Vitača for some time after her divorce.
+Though, Ostoja referred to her as his wife in a letter he wrote to the people of Dubrovnik, dated February of 1399, by September of 1399 the Ragusans referred to Vitača as the repudiated wife of the King of Bosnia.
+The Ragusans kept correspondence with the ex-queen Vitača for some time after her divorce.

-Ostoja married Kujava Radinović and divorced her sixteen years later.
+Following his divorce from Vitača, Ostoja married Kujava Radinović, who, sixteen years later, he divorced in turn.